sabre1041/sigstore-ansible/README.md

 The following are planned next steps:

-- [ ] Replace Sigstore OIDC with Keycloak
 - [ ] Update `Pod` manifests to `Deployment` manifests
 - [ ] Configure pods as systemd services